Robert Lue

 Robert Arnold Lue (May 23, 1964 – November 11, 2020) was a Jamaican-born American cellular biologist.
-He was a professor of molecular and cellular biology at Harvard University, where he was the Richard L. Menschel Faculty Director of the Derek Bok Center for Teaching.
-Lue had been co-editor of the Harvard Data Science Review, and was previously the university's UNESCO Chair on Life Sciences and Social Innovation.
+He was the UNESCO Chair Professor on Life Sciences and Social Innovation at Harvard University, where he was the Richard L. Menschel Faculty Director of the Derek Bok Center for Teaching and a professor of molecular and cellular biology.
+Lue had been co-editor of the Harvard Data Science Review.
 Lue led LabXChange, an online learning platform, in partnership with the Amgen Foundation.

 Early life and education

 Lue grew up in Jamaica, where he developed an interest in nature.
 He was of Chinese and Romanian descent.
 After being educated at St. George's College and graduating in 1980, Lue initially intended to study science at the University of Oxford before he "fell in love with the idea of the liberal arts" and instead chose to attend the College of the Holy Cross in Worcester, Massachusetts, on a full scholarship.

-At Holy Cross, Lue specialized in philosophy, science, and studio arts.
-He graduated from Holy Cross with a degree in biology and philosophy in 1986.
+As an undergraduate, Lue specialized in philosophy, science, and studio arts.
+He graduated from Holy Cross with a Bachelor of Arts in biology and philosophy in 1986.
 After graduation, he considered pursuing either a doctorate in science, a doctorate in philosophy, or obtaining a Master of Fine Arts, ultimately deciding to spend a year painting and researching at Brandeis University.

-After researching at Brandeis, Lue pursued graduate studies at Harvard University and obtained a Ph.D. in cellular biology in 1995.
-His dissertation was titled "Molecular and biochemical characterization of Hdlg: the human homologue of the Drosophila discs-large tumor suppressor protein."
+In 1995, Lue earned his Ph.D. in cellular biology from Harvard University in 1995.
+His doctoral dissertation was titled "Molecular and biochemical characterization of Hdlg: the human homologue of the Drosophila discs-large tumor suppressor protein."
 In 1996, Lue completed his postdoctoral studies at Harvard.
 He was mentored by Daniel Branton, a professor of biology.